gchurch/ClassroomApi/README.md

 Endpoint 5: Get all classroom names

-Send a the get request to api/Classes/Names.
+Send a get request to api/Classes/Names.

+Endpoint 6: Get names of all students in a specific classroom

+Send a get request of the form api/Classes/{className}/StudentNames